 - At the request of the LegCo, the Government undertook to conduct a comprehensive review of the LTO before its commencement, and to take follow-up actions on various issues raised during the scrutiny of the Bill.
 Since the enactment of the LTO, the LR has, in consultation with the key stakeholders, carried out a comprehensive review of the LTO for the implementation of the title registration system.
 Throughout the years, various proposals have been put forward to address stakeholders’ divergent views over the main issues including the mechanism for bringing existing land and properties to which the LRO applies under the LTO (i.e. conversion mechanism) and the rectification and indemnity arrangements.
 The LR has been making continuous efforts in engaging the key stakeholders, bridging their different expectations and addressing their concerns on implementing the title registration system.
 As there are still outstanding issues on the conversion mechanism, for the sake of achieving early implementation of the title registration system with the benefits that it will bring, the LR is actively pursuing the proposal of implementing title registration on new land first (i.e. land granted by the Government after the commencement of the LTO) (““new land first” proposal”) and has secured support in principle for the proposal from the key stakeholders.

-- The LR will continue to liaise closely with the key stakeholders to address their concerns and reach consensus on the major issues and proposed amendments to the LTO for implementing title registration under the “new land first” proposal.
+- The LR will continue engagement with the key stakeholders to address their concerns and reach consensus on the remaining implementation issues and proposed amendments to the LTO for the “new land first” proposal.
 After that, a Land Titles (Amendment) Bill incorporating the proposed amendments will be submitted to the LegCo for scrutiny.